SeanMott/KAR-Decomp/README.md

 This repo has a few branches, where each focuses on something differant.

-- DTK (you are here) || This branch uses DTK and is based on the OG Decomp.
+- DTK || This branch uses DTK and is based on the OG Decomp.
 It preserves all the ROM offsets and extra info.
 The goal is to make a diassembly that can be used for Gecko Codes, and making a shiftable ROM.
 No C code will be in this branch.

-- Ghidra || This branch uses Ghidra to generate a rough C++ outpute of the game.
-It is not meant to be compiled to a real binary.

-- C Code || This branch uses the notes found in Ghidra and DTK branches to make C/C++ code that can be compiled to a real ROM.
+- Ghidra C Code (You Are Here) || This branch holds the outputted C++ code from Ghidra.
+Will not compile to a full binary and might take time to update with the rest of the symbols from the DTK branch.

 # A Disassembly?
 This branch will not contain C/C++ code.
 Instead it's a disassembly where the ROMs are broken into ASM, that ASM is then renamed and notes are added.